-“The reason more doctors don’t use cognitive behavioral therapy is that it takes me about 30 seconds to write a prescription for Ambien and help them,” he says.
-“Cognitive behavioral therapy requires several half-hour sessions.
-Psychologists sometimes do it, but most people don’t have insurance to pay for psychologists.
-Psychiatrists rarely do it.”
+“But cognitive behavioral therapy requires several half-hour sessions,” he says.
+Psychologists sometimes provide it, but most people don’t have insurance to pay for psychologists.
+Psychiatrists rarely do.”

 “There is strong evidence-based data for cognitive behavioral therapy,” said Jennifer Martin, PhD, a clinical psychologist a professor of medicine at the David Geffen School of Medicine at the University of California at Los Angeles, who also serves on the board of directors for the American Academy of Sleep Medicine.

 “The American College of Physicians, a couple of years ago, recommended cognitive behavioral therapy for first-line treatment over and above medication for insomnia,” Dr. Martin says.
 “For the most part, I help people get off sleeping pills.”

 How she does it is with a short course of psychotherapy.
 “Usually it involves seeing a mental health provider five or six times,” Dr. Martin says, “focusing on the stress and anxiety that goes with not being able to sleep and working hard on some of the behavioral habits that people who haven’t slept for a long time tend to develop, and coming up with a structured plan and working on getting better quality sleep.
 That treatment is highly effective.
 It works in terms of significant treatment response in two-thirds to three-quarters of patients.”